VOLTTRON/volttron/docs/source/specifications/aggregate.rst

 Software Interfaces
 ===================

 **Data Collection** - Data store that the aggregate historian uses as input source needs to be up.
-Access to it should be provided using an account that has both read and write access.
+Access to it should be provided using an account that has create, read, and write privileges.
 For example, a MongoAggregateHistorian needs to be able to connect to the mongodb used by MongoHistorian using an account that has read and write access to the db used by the MongoHistorian.

 **Data retrieval** - Aggregate Historian Agent does not provide api for retrieving the aggregate data collected.
 Use Historian agent's query interface